absmach/magistrala/README.md

 ![banner][banner]

-Mainflux is modern, massively-scalable, highly-secured open source and patent-free IoT cloud platform written in Go.
+Mainflux is modern, scalable, secure open source and patent-free IoT cloud platform written in Go.

-It allows device, user and application connections over various network protocols, like HTTP, MQTT, WebSocket, and CoAP, making a seamless bridge between them.
+It accepts user, device, and application connections over various network protocols (i.e. HTTP, MQTT, WebSocket, CoAP), thus making a seamless bridge between them.
 It is used as the IoT middleware for building complex IoT solutions.

 For more details, check out the [official documentation][docs].

 ## Features

-An extensive (and incomplete) list of features includes:
-- Responsive and scalable microservice architecture
-- Set of clean APIs: HTTP RESTful, MQTT, WebSocket and CoAP
-- SDK - set of client libraries for many HW platforms in several programming languages: C/C++, JavaScript, Go and Python
+- Protocol bridging (i.e. HTTP, MQTT, WebSocket, CoAP)
-- Device management and provisioning and OTA FW updates
+- Device management and provisioning
-- Highly secured connections via TLS and DTLS
-- Enhanced and fine-grained security with Access Control Lists
+- Fine-grained access control
-- Easy deployment and high system scalability via [Docker][docker] images
+- Container-based deployment using [Docker][docker]
-- Clear project roadmap, extensive development ecosystem and highly skilled developer community
-- And many more

-## Architecture

-TBD

 ## Quickstart